ircv3/ircv3-specifications/extensions/labeled-response.md

 ### Dependencies

-This specification uses the [message tags framework](../extensions/message-tags.html) and the [`batch`](../extensions/batch-3.2.html) capability which SHOULD be negotiated at the same time.
+This specification uses the [message tags framework](../extensions/message-tags.html) and depends on the [`batch`](../extensions/batch-3.2.html) capability which MUST be negotiated to use labeled responses.

 ### Capabilities